vinuwa98/Open_Sesame/README.md

 ## Features

-- **Program Information:** Explore details about various programs offered by the Open University of Sri Lankaa.
+- **Program Information:** Explore details about various programs offered by the Open University of Sri Lanka.

 - **Frequently Asked Questions (FAQs):** Find answers to common queries and concerns that students may have.